 Webforms Analytics presents user generated content for the first time.
 For the Eppendorf Group, we developed a comment system fully compliant with data protection regulations, which employees all over the world can now use to comment on blog posts, news items and even whole-page articles on the intranet.
 Comments are shown after review and approval by the editorial staff.

-Since 2019, the Eppendorf Group has enjoyed the benefits of a modern intranet platform based on FirstSpirit, which helps to drive dialogue among its roughly 4,500 employees and leverage the expertise held at its many global sites.
+Since 2019, the Eppendorf Group has enjoyed the benefits of a modern intranet platform based on FirstSpirit, which helps to drive dialog among its roughly 4,500 employees and leverage the expertise held at its many global sites.
 The Eppendorf Group is a leading life sciences company that develops and distributes equipment, consumables and services for liquid handling, sampling handling and cell handling for use in laboratories all over the world.

 When the project was launched two years ago, it was clear that the new intranet should be more than a simple platform for sharing information.
 One key focus for project implementation work was usability, with a dedicated full-text search tool deployed to ensure content could be found quickly and easily.